-I’m Sarah, Babbasa’s Communications Lead.
-Before this role I worked as Babbasa’s Youth Empowerment Coordinator and I interned for Babbasa as a Monitoring and Evaluation Researcher.
-In my current role I manage all of Babbasa’s Social Media Platforms, make all of the eye-catching content and I ensure our Corporate partners, Community partners, young people, the whole of Bristol, and whoever else wants to know about all of the amazing work we do at Babbasa.
+I’m Sarah, Babbasa’s Communications Lead I manage all of Babbasa’s Social Media Platforms, make all of the eye-catching content and I ensure our Corporate partners, Community partners, young people, the whole of Bristol, (and whoever else wants to know) hears about all of the amazing work we do at Babbasa.
 If I wasn’t working with Babbasa I would love to have been a Youth Ambassador or part of Babbasa’s Challenge Programme.

 The last big challenge I had to overcome, which sadly a lot of young people can relate to, was having to graduate right in the midst of the pandemic.
 I lost my accommodation in Bristol and my graduate job and had to move back home – which felt like taking a big step backwards!
 It was very challenging applying for jobs when so many were being discontinued and I started to give up hope.
 However, I found that Linkedin and other social media platforms and online communities were great places to not only network with employers, but other young people who were also experiencing the detrimental effects of the pandemic.
 As I come from a working-class background, and I’m from a small town with very few work and networking opportunities, I was really grateful to have access to opportunities via social media – which led me to Babbasa!